Differential Geometry, Topology,

 The Graduate Center of CUNY

-Scope: this seminar is devoted to geometric structures on manifolds, and topological properties of them.
-We are particularly interested in (almost) complex manifolds, symplectic topology and geometry, (almost) Kahler geometry, and spin^c geometry, as well the tools of algebraic topology and geometric analysis that have proven useful in studying such structures.
+Scope: This seminar is devoted to geometric structures on manifolds, and their topological properties.
+We are particularly interested in (almost) complex manifolds, symplectic topology and geometry, (almost) Kahler geometry, and spin^c geometry, as well as the tools of algebraic topology and geometric analysis that have proven useful in studying such structures.
 The goal is expose faculty and students to present day research and foundational material in a relaxed format that includes traditional lectures with an actively engaged audience.

 Here is a link to the formerly named seminar of similar scope: ACG seminar